 The Fritt Ord Journalism Fellowship

-The Fritt Ord Foundation offers a 6-month fellowship at the Reuters Institute for the Study of Journalism at the University of Oxford, commencing annualy in January.
+Each year, the Fritt Ord Foundation offers a six-month journalism fellowship at the Reuters Institute for the Study of Journalism at the University of Oxford, England, with studies starting in January.
+The application deadline for the 2026 fellowship is 1 September 2025.

 News